In the context of AP Psychology, which of the following best defi... | Study Prep in Pearson+

-In the context of AP Psychology, which of the following best defines a self-fulfilling prophecy?
+In the context of AP Psychology, which of the following best defines intelligence quotient (IQ)?

 A